 - Work together to develop safety plans for managing crises or overwhelming situations.

-- A proactive approach reduces uncertainty and instills confidence in handling difficult scenarios.
+- A proactive approach reduces uncertainty and instills confidence in handling complex scenarios.

 7. Encourage Self-Care